philchuang/MvvmNotificationChainer/README.md

 Why would I want to use it?
 ---------------------------
-Let's say you have a ViewModel property "Sum" which is a calculated property that depends on properties "Int1" and "Int2".
-Setting values on Int1 and Int2 will raise a PropertyChanged event for themselves, and also for Sum.
+Let's say you have a ViewModel property "Cost" which is a calculated property that depends on properties "Quantity" and "Price".
+Setting values on Quantity and Price will raise a PropertyChanged event for themselves, and also for Cost.

 Traditionally, the ViewModel properties would look like this:

-	private int myInt1;
+	private int myQuantity;
-	public int Int1
+	public int Quantity
 	{
-		get { return myInt1; }
+		get { return myQuantity; }
 		set
 		{
-			myInt1 = value;
+			myQuantity = value;
-			RaisePropertyChanged("Int1");
-			RaisePropertyChanged("Sum");
+			RaisePropertyChanged("Quantity");
+			RaisePropertyChanged("Cost");
 		}
 	}

-	private int myInt2;
+	private decimal myPrice;
-	public int Int2
+	public decimal Price
 	{
-		get { return myInt2; }
+		get { return myPrice; }
 		set
 		{
-			myInt2 = value;
+			myPrice = value;
-			RaisePropertyChanged("Int2");
-			RaisePropertyChanged("Sum");
+			RaisePropertyChanged("Price");
+			RaisePropertyChanged("Cost");
 		}
 	}

-	public int Sum
+	public decimal Cost
-	{
-		get { return myInt1 + myInt2; }
+	{ get { return Quantity * Price; } }
-	}

-What bugs me about this approach is that Int1 and Int2 have to know about Sum.
-In my opinion, that flow of knowledge should be reversed: only Sum should know that it depends on Int1 and Int2.
+What bugs me about this approach is that Quantity and Price have to know about Cost.
+In my opinion, that flow of knowledge should be reversed: only Cost should know that it depends on Quantity and Price.
+Indeed, in Cost's getter we can clearly see that it depends on Quantity and Price.

-So how can we reverse that knowledge?
+So how can we keep that knowledge grouped together?
 That's the goal of MvvmNotificationChainer:

 	protected readonly ChainedNotificationManager myChainedNotifications = new ChainedNotificationManager();

-	private int myInt1;
+	private int myQuantity;
-	public int Int1
+	public int Quantity
 	{
-		get { return myInt1; }
+		get { return myQuantity; }
 		set
 		{
-			myInt1 = value;
+			myQuantity = value;
-			RaisePropertyChanged("Int1");
+			RaisePropertyChanged("Quantity");
 		}
 	}

-	private int myInt2;
+	private decimal myPrice;
-	public int Int2
+	public decimal Price
 	{
-		get { return myInt2; }
+		get { return myPrice; }
 		set
 		{
-			myInt2 = value;
+			myPrice = value;
-			RaisePropertyChanged("Int2");
+			RaisePropertyChanged("Price");
 		}
 	}

-	public int Sum
+	public decimal Cost
 	{
 		get
 		{
 			myChainedNotifications.Create()
-									.Register (cn => cn.On (this, () => Example2Int1)
+									.Register (cn => cn.On (this, () => Quantity)
-														.On (this, () => Example2Int2)
+														.On (this, () => Price)
-														.AndCall (RaisePropertyChanged))
+														.AndCall ((notifyingProperty, dependentProperty) => RaisePropertyChanged (dependentProperty))
-									.Finish ();
+														.Finish ());

-			return myInt1 + myInt2;
+			return Quantity + Price;
 		}
 	}

-Now, with the help of ChainedNotificationManager, only Sum has to know that it depends on Int1 and Int2.
+Now, with the help of ChainedNotificationManager, only Cost has to know that it depends on Quantity and Price.

 Here's the ChainedNotificationManager.Create method: